 It’s important to protect your tangible and intangible assets.

-- Protect all your intellectual property, like patents, copyrights, or trademarks.
-Visit The Intellectual Property Office of New Zealand for advice.
+- Protect all your intellectual property (IP), like patents, copyrights, or trademarks.
+Visit The Intellectual Property Office of New Zealand for advice

-- Protect your customer database, mailing list and other key records by creating and storing back-up copies off-site or in a fire safe, and backing up data on your IT system.
+- Protect your customer database, mailing list and other key records by creating and storing back-up copies off-site, and backing up data on your IT system

-- Expert employees may own important company skills.
-Use clauses in your employees’ contracts to protect confidential trade secrets and limit their ability to set up in competition with you.
+- Expert employees may have invaluable skills or knowledge.
+Use clauses in your employees’ contracts to protect confidential trade secrets and limit their ability to set up in competition with you

 Read more on protecting intangible assets on the New Zealand Trade and Enterprise website.

 Strengthen staff resources and systems.

 Your employees are an important part of your business.
 You can grow the value of your employees by:

 - Making your business a great place to work.
 Provide good working conditions, training, and offer competitive remuneration/use incentive pay to align remuneration with creating value

 - Using systems that make sure knowledge is shared and encourage teamwork

 - Retaining key employees by providing opportunities for career progression and allowing them an appropriate share of the value they create.

 Invest, scale up and diversify.